OscarGVelasco/LotOfCells/readme.md

 ### How to cite

-A pre-print is available (https://doi.org/10.1101/2024.05.23.595582) with the details of the statistical test performed by the package and some examples of real use on a public lung adenocarcinoma dataset:
+A pre-print is available (https://doi.org/10.1101/2024.05.23.595582) with the details of the statistical test available on the package and some examples of real use on a public lung adenocarcinoma dataset:

 ```
 Óscar González-Velasco; LotOfCells: data visualization and statistics of single cell metadata. bioRxiv 2024.05.23.595582; doi: https://doi.org/10.1101/2024.05.23.595582
 ```

+### Updates:

+* (30 May 2024) Version: 0.2.0 - Added option to use personalised colors in waffle/bar/polar plots (see example below).

 # Introduction